sonu4435/Mobile-casino-app/README.md

 4. Submit a pull request to have your changes reviewed and merged into the main branch

 ## License
-This app is licensed under the MIT License.
+This app is licensed under the GNU General Public License v3.0